-Calculating your required distribution from an IRA, beginning at age 701⁄2, no longer requires a degree in math or accounting.
-Thanks to a 2002 change in government regulations, now all you have to do is add up the total amount in all of your IRA accounts on December 31 of the previous year and divide the amount in your IRAs by the appropriate figure in the Uniform Distribution Table.
-The table is available at many financial institutions that serve as IRA custodians (e.g., brokerage firms) and online at the Rutgers Cooperative Extension Web site at www.rce.rutgers. edu/money/ira-table.asp.
+Calculating your required distribution from an IRA, beginning at age 73 or 75 (depending on year of birth), no longer requires a degree in math or accounting.
+All you have to do is add up the total amount in all of your IRA accounts on December 31 of the previous year and divide the amount in your IRAs by the appropriate figure in the Uniform Distribution Table.
+The table is available at many financial institutions that serve as IRA custodians (e.g., brokerage firms).